 5) Reward Yourself for Small Goals:

 When trying to develop new habits, rewarding yourself at every step along the way is essential.
 For example, if you want to eat more vegetables and less junk food, take time out of your schedule to cook a healthy meal in a wok or with a slow cooker.
 You may want to keep a calendar of your weight loss goals and write down the small successes that you have had along the way.

 Writing down the foods, you eat daily can help you become more aware of your eating habits.
 Meal plans are just a few steps away.
 All it takes is a little creativity and planning.
 If you tend to overeat when bored or depressed, plan several fun activities for yourself in your free time, such as reading magazines or doing a puzzle.

 7) Visit a doctor to treat your ailments:

-If you tend to overeat when you’re feeling down, you may have depression or anxiety issues.
+If you tend to overeat when feeling down, you may have depression or anxiety issues.
 If so, talk with your doctor about these issues and seek professional counseling and therapy options.
 Your family doctor can also recommend weight loss programs that are proven effective in helping people lose weight and keep off the pounds.

 8) Get Enough Sleep:

 Binge eating is a symptom of sleep deprivation, so getting more sleep can help you break this destructive behavior pattern.
 If you spend an hour or two before bedtime journaling about your achievements for the day, you will drift off to sleep quickly and stay asleep with fewer interruptions.

 9) Eat at a set time: